-The treatment is all encompassing, classified as pharmacological or drug treatment and non-pharmacological.
-Non pharmacological or non-drug treatment include cognitive behavioral therapy (CBT), psychotherapy, music therapy, art therapy, exercise, and dietary modification.
+The treatment of epilepsy is all-encompassing, classified as pharmacological or drug treatment and non-pharmacological.
+Non-pharmacological or non-drug treatment include cognitive-behavioural therapy (CBT), psychotherapy, music therapy, art therapy, exercise, and dietary modification.
 In addition to these, avoidance of seizure triggers and drug compliance are important aspects of the treatment.
 See the table below for a list of seizure precipitants in people with epilepsy.

-A myriad of drug treatments are available and choice of drug to be used is dependent on your gender, age, presence of other diseases (comorbidities)side effect profile of the drug, and availability (some drugs are not available in some countries).
+A myriad of drugs for the treatment of epilepsy are available and choice of drug to be used is dependent on your gender, age, presence of other diseases (comorbidities)side effect profile of the drug, and availability (some drugs are not available in some countries).

 These treatments do not cure the disease, rather controls the seizures because epilepsy is a chronic disease.
 There are some forms of epilepsy that may be ‘outgrown’ in children (ie they stop having the seizures at a certain age range).
 This will be explained further in subsequent sections.

 Below is a list of antiepileptic drugs (AED) that may be used to control epilepsy.
 Some of these AEDs have two or more mechanisms of action.

 - Non-adherence/poor adherence to medications

 - Febrile illnesses